mattermost/docs/source/deployment/mobile-app-deployment.rst

 We recommend setting at least one, achievable and time-based outcome.

 At the same time, you should begin thinking about technical and security requirements.
 A great place to start is with an implementation plan.
 So, feel free to `use our template available <https://docs.mattermost.com/getting-started/implementation_plan.html>`_ in the Mattermost documentation.
-Also, begin by engaging with your technical and security questions like those below.
+Also, begin by engaging with your technical and security teams with questions like those below.

 - Are there any known security or access requirements?
 - Is a VPN connection required?